Crypto Overview in Hungary

 Cryptocurrency Status

-Hungary does not recognize cryptocurrencies as legal tender.
+Hungary does not recognize crypto-assets as legal tender.
 Under the Hungarian legal framework, crypto-assets are classified as digital representations of value or rights that can be electronically transferred and stored using distributed ledger technology.
-The country’s primary regulatory foundation is Act VII of 2024 on the Markets in Crypto-Assets, which implements the European Union’s Markets in Crypto-Assets Regulation (MiCA) into Hungarian law.
+The country’s primary regulatory foundation is Act VII of 2024 on the Markets in Crypto-Assets, which transposed the EU’s Markets in Crypto-Assets Regulation (Regulation (EU) 2023/1114, “MiCA”) into Hungarian law.
+The regulation categorizes crypto-assets into electronic money tokens, asset-referenced tokens, and other crypto-assets in line with MiCA’s taxonomy.
+Holding Bitcoin and other cryptocurrencies is legal, though the trading and exchange environment has become significantly more complex following 2025 amendments.

 Tax Treatment